<Router/>

 Switch, Redirect, Link, and other goodies

-Uses history (v5) for maximal compatibility with other libraries
+Uses for maximal compatibility with other libraries

 This router emerged out of necessity to solve common SPA needs that are incredibly hard / almost impossible to solve without granular control over the router and its transitions.
 This is why this is not an addon on top of react-router, nor is it a fork.
 A totally new approach was needed to solve many problems in a developer-friendly way.
 To fully understand the reasons, let's have a look at the problems every single page application has to live with.